Gandave/Expanded-Productivity-Research/README.md

 The setting "One Planetary Science" means that the infinite level requires one of metallurgic, electromagnetic, agricultural or cryogenic science pack in addition to all lower packs.
 The pack is chosen based on the most prevalent recipe-type (e.g. smelting for metallurgic science).
 "Any Planetary Science" adds all packs that apply based on recipes (and may need multiple), but not necessarily all of them.
 "All Planetary Science" combines the four into one "level".

-As is the case in the base game/Space Age, military and utility science can be ignored from producitivty technologies.
+As is the case in the base game/Space Age, military and utility science can be ignored from productivity technologies.
 They will still require these packs if the recipe-unlocking technology needs them (as is the strange case of coal-productivity, because coal synthesis is unlocked by rocket turrets).

 Next, "adjust existing productivity technologies to follow the same progression" does exactly that.

-Internally, I exclude some items and recipes from generating techs, e.g., water, steam or the various circuit combinators.
-You can overwrite this setting by checking "Overwrite blacklist settings?" and provide your own, comma-separated list of items and recipes to be excluded.
+You can include or exclude some recipes or items from being considered by this mod with black- and whitelists.
+The whitelists ignores all other settings, like hidden recipes, non-intermediates and even the blacklists.
+If an item is on the whitelist, all of its recipes are included, even if other settings would prevent it.
+If you only want some recipes added, manually specify them in the recipe section.

 Lastly, you can specify which recipes will be considered by the mod.
 By default, only intermediates (i.e., all recipes that allow for productivity modules) are considered, but you can additionally include recipes for ammo, modules or tiles (landfill, concrete, etc.) or even the full list of recipes.
+If you're also using a mod that adds productivity to recipes, you can activate the option "Cache intermediates at the start?" to try to circumvent every item generating a tech, even when selecting "intermediates only".
+This is not 100% fool-proof and may require manual black- and whitelisting.

 # FAQ